Leading Groups Effectively

 This is a program which is offered to Heart of Leadership graduates only, and which has four over-arching purposes:

-- For your leading workshops, team meetings, groups, to be a source of inspiration, joy, meaning, and enlivenment for both yourself and the participants in your groups.
+For your leading workshops, team meetings, groups, to be a source of inspiration, joy, meaning, and enlivenment for both you and the participants in your groups.

 Within these four purposes are more specific purposes, all of which are accomplished by the end of the seven days:

 You have a new opening in your ability to fulfill the purpose or purposes of whatever you are leading